 This part of the study lists only preliminary results of the association mapping seed-related traits as this project has been initiated, a new genome assembly of sunflower has been released and became publicly available.
-Also additional phenotype measurements during different years and/or locations are needed to genotype-environment interactions for such complex traits. estimate the Nevertheless, these preliminary results provided some insights on seed-related traits mapping in the sunflower diversity panel from three collections.
+Also additional phenotype measurements during different years and/or locations are needed to estimate the genotype-environment interactions for such complex traits.
+Nevertheless, these preliminary analysis provided information on potential candidate genes associated with seed-related traits.
 To perform mapping, first, information on seed-related traits was collected by means of X-ray radiography followed by image analysis.
 Phenotype data analysis revealed significant differences in trait distribution between the studied collections, which could be explained by the different breeding directions applied to them.
-Second, genetic diversity analysis and comparison of the genetic diversity with the international lines were performed.
+Second, genetic diversity analysis of 601 sunflower accessions from Russian genetic collections and comparison of the genetic diversity with the international lines were performed.
 It was established that the diversity of cultivated sunflower lines covers the diversity of the cultivated lines from other international collections.
 Additionally, a significant genetic difference between wild and cultivated sunflowers, independent of the source collections, was identified.
-Association mapping revealed loci associated with the seed size-related traits.
-Further, scanning the genetic regions carrying associated markers reveal several potential candidate genes that could be involved in the analyzed trait expression.
-It should be noted that the identified genetic markers explained not more than seven percent of phenotypic variance.
+Association mapping revealed 25 SNP loci associated with the seed size-related traits.
+Further, scanning the genetic regions carrying associated markers reveal several potential candidate genes that could be involved in the expression of the analyzed traits.
+It should be noted that the identified genetic markers explained not more than seven percent of phenotypic variance, and thus could not be used for the development of marker-assisted approaches.
 Thus, since the studied traits apparently are under complex polygenic control, the genomic selection approaches could be more applicable to this trait than marker-assisted ones.